 In this episode, we interview Jim Miller, co-chair of a Defense Science Board panel that reported on how the US is postured for cyberconflict and the importance of deterrence.
 The short answer: deterring cyberconflict is important because our strategic cyberconflict posture sucks.
-The DSB report is thoughtful, detailed, and troubling.

 Latest in Steptoe Cyberlaw Podcast